JereKuusela/valheim-upgrade_world/publish/README.md

 Removes map from the map at a given position to a given distance.

+## change_time [seconds]

+Experimental.
+Changes the world time by real life seconds while also updating entities so that they keep their progression.
+This ensures that enemy spawning and structures won't break when going back in the time.

+Verbose mode prints how many data entries were affected.

+## change_day [day]

+Experimental.
+Changes the world time by in-game days while also updating entities so that they keep their progression.
+This ensures that enemy spawning and structures won't break when going back in the time.

+Verbose mode prints how many data entries were affected.

+## remove_pins [x] [y] [distance=0]

+Removes map from the map at a given position to a given distance.

 ## redistribute

 Runs the "genloc" command without needing devcommands enabled.
 This can be used to redistribute locations after destroying zones.